Shopify and GitHub integration has made managing the e-commerce site more convenient!

 Examples of Business Automation Possible with Shopify and GitHub Integration

-Here are examples of business automation that can be achieved by integrating Shopify and GitHub.
+Here are examples of business automation possible with Shopify and GitHub integration.

 1. Automate Deployment